-As an incentive for establishing our manufacturing subsidiaries in China, we received preferential tax treatment.
-We also receive preferential tax treatment in Taiwan.
+As an incentive for establishing our manufacturing subsidiaries in China, we receive preferential tax treatment.
 Governmental changes in foreign tax law may cause us not to be able to continue receiving these preferential tax treatments in the future, which may cause an increase in our income tax expense, thereby reducing our net income.